OmphileRamadie/Mmino-Search-Application/README.md

-# Itunes Search Api Application
+# Mmino Search Application
-Search for your favourite content on Itunes and add it to your favourites list
+Search for your favourite content on the application and add it to your favourites list

 ## How It Works
-Enter a search query on the input field, eg: Drake, then choose the media type that you would like to search for, eg: music / music video etc. Then press the search icon to submit your search.
+Enter a search query on the input field, eg: Drake, then choose the media type that you would like to search for, eg: music / music video etc. Then press the search icon to submit your search query.
 The results of your search will then be displayed to you and you can add various result items to a list of favourites if you want to.